-Turn on the cold faucet, and if it runs clean and clear, you know there’s rust in the water heater.
-There’s not much to do at this point besides replacing the unit.
+Turn on a cold faucet.
+If it runs clear but your hot water is discolored, there is rust in the water heater.
+There isn’t much you can do at this point other than replacing the unit.

 3. Lower Temperatures

-If you notice your water heater is struggling to produce hot water, it’s near its end.
+If you notice that your water heater is struggling to provide hot water, it could be nearing its end.
 It might be that the water isn’t as hot as it used to be or that the amount is much less.
-Either way, replace it before it stops completely.
+Either way, know when to replace it before it stops completely.

 4. Pooling Water

-Water that’s pooling near the base of your unit generally means bad news.
-Sometimes it might just be a fitting or valve that needs tightening or replacing.
-However, if it comes from the tank, it’s an indicator of cracks and corrosion — a death sentence for water heaters.
+Water that is pooling near the base of your unit is generally bad news.
+It might just be a fitting or valve that needs tightening or replacing.
+However, if it comes directly from the tank, it’s likely an indicator of cracks and corrosion — a death sentence for water heaters.

-Unless your unit is near the end already, there are some steps to take to extend its lifespan a bit.
+Unless your unit is already near the end, there are some steps you can take to extend its lifespan.
 Here’s what you can do:

 - Check pressure-relief valve: This is here to prevent an explosion.
 Place a bucket by the discharge pipe and raise the lever for the valve.
 If water doesn’t come out, replace the pressure-relief valve.